Vercel vs Netlify: Battle of the Composable Web platforms

 Serverless functions are placed in a specific folder in the same repo where your front-end lives.
 The hosting platform automatically detects and deploys them.
 Both Netlify and Vercel use AWS Lambda in the background for a serverless function.

-But actually, Jamstack sites don’t need any backend most of the time: everything is static, and all the data is retrieved at build time from a CMS.
+But actually, Composable Websites don’t need any backend most of the time: everything is static, and all the data is retrieved at build time from a CMS.
 However, in some cases, you may still require custom server data processing: for instance, to avoid exposing sensitive API keys to the public when using Stripe API (they should be communicated via an API backend call).

 The core differences in approach to serverless functions between Netlify and Vercel involve